Hand percussion

 Hand percussion is a percussion instrument that is held in the hand.
-They can be made from wood, metal or plastic, bottles stops and are usually shaken, scraped, or tapped with fingers or a stick.
-It includes all instruments that are not drums or pitched percussion instruments such as the marimba or the xylophone.
+They can be made from wood, metal or plastic, and are usually shaken, scraped, or tapped with fingers or a stick.
+It includes all instruments that are not drums, or any instrument that is a pitched percussion instrument, such as the marimba or the xylophone.

 Types

 Shakers

 A shaker (percussion) is any instrument that sounds when shaken.
 Historically, naturally occurring items such as seed pots were the first shakers.
 A caxixi is a basketwork shaker made from a gourd.
 Gourds are used all over the world, covered with a net with shells or seeds to create an instrument such as the shekere.
 Modern shakers are often cylinders made from metal, wood, or plastic containing small hard items such as seeds, stones, or plastic - an example is the egg shaker.
 Another category of shaken instrument uses jingles, discs of metal tap together when shaken.
 Tambourines also fall into this category, using several zills to produce their sound.